 On today’s date in 1871, Canadian painter and author Emily Carr was born in Victoria, B.C.

-Despite experiencing setbacks throughout her life—she was one of the first to adopt a modernist, post-impressionist painting style in Canada and went largely unappreciated—Carr was eventually acknowledged as one of Canada’s most significant contemporary artists.
+Carr was one of the first painters to adopt a modernist, post-impressionist style in Canada and went largely unappreciated; however, despite experiencing setbacks throughout her life, she was eventually acknowledged as one of the country’s most significant contemporary artists.

 2014 THREE-COIN SET